 So how do you find the right influencer for your brand?
 Well, TikTok has actually made a Creator Marketplace that brands can request to join, it’s a great place to start your search.
 Have a look at the content they’re creating and see if it fits in with your brand identity and reach out to them to see if they would like to partner with your brand.

 Finding influencers for large scale campaigns

 If you want to think bigger, and make more of an impact with your TikTok campaign, it might be worth thinking about working with influencers at scale.

 Instead of building a relationship with one singular creator, a large-scale campaign uses a number of influencers at the same time.
 Imagine having 10, 50, or even 200 creators all working with you simultaneously.
 That could make a significant impact.

 As an example, you could kick off a hashtag challenge attached to your brand.
 The end goal is to get as many TikTok users involved by sharing videos using your hashtag.
 To get the ball rolling, you bring on 50 influencers who all post their own video, with your hashtag, on the first day of your campaign.
 This will give it an excellent chance of going viral — far more than if you’d just posted one video and crossed your fingers.

-TRIBE helps brands unlock instant branded content from talented and influential creators who already use and love their products, and we will soon be integrating TikTok into our platform!
-In the meantime, get in touch today to learn more about the TRIBE platform.
+TRIBE helps brands unlock instant branded content from talented and influential Creators who already use and love their products.
+Learn more about running a TikTok campaign on our platform here, or get in touch for a live demo with a TRIBE expert.